 The Chattanooga Police Department is sponsoring free crime prevention training primarily designed for business owners and managers who are interested in making their facility and employees as safe as possible.

-“By empowering our business community with the tools and knowledge to better protect their places of business, employees, and themselves we are making our city a safer place for our community members and visitors to shop, visit, and play,” said David Roddy.
+“By empowering our business community with the tools and knowledge to better protect their places of business, employees and themselves, we are making our city a safer place for our community members and visitors to shop, visit and play” said Chief of Police David Roddy.

 Chattanoogans who are interested in learning more about CPTED principles and how to put them to use can choose from one of four sessions.
-Registration must be done in advance.
-To register, RSVP with name, email and company name to Sharon Sexton at Sharon.Sexton@Tennessee.edu.
+Registration must be done in advance at this link: http://bit.ly/CPDLEIC